 In today’s meditation session, I’m going to share with you my best gratitude meditation script and its benefits.
 As a meditation teacher, I’ve used this gratitude meditation script with many of my students, and they all say the same thing: It makes them incredibly happy and glad to be alive.
-Plus, given the numerous health benefits of gratitude, and the benefits of meditation, this gratitude meditation script is wonderful for you.
+Plus, given the numerous health benefits of gratitude and meditation, this gratitude meditation script will do wonders for your mind and body.

 Let’s get started.